samus-io/tablab-steps/steps/JA73rL06Yi18FKNZ8ctY3qKQYMbLftAyTbu/en/README.md

   }
   ```

+  * In this case, the code is designed to consider only PDF file uploads to the application.

-* The next code snippet follows the best practices mentioned above for file download:
+* The following code corresponds to the file download functionality:

   ```java
   import jakarta.json.Json;